juanjoDiaz/streamparser-json/README.md

 JSONParser was awesome.... in 2011.

-@streamparser/json is:
+@streamparser/json strengths include:

 * As performant as the original an even faster in some cases.
 * Works on the browser.
-* Allow selector of what to emit.
+* Allows selector of what to emit.
 * Well documented.
 * Better designed and more plugable/configurable by clearly separates the tokenizer and parser processes.
 * Simpler and cleaner code.
 Uses ES6 and doesn't rely on deprecated Node.js methods.